 Codebase-First Testing.
 Tests are generated automatically from your codebase with no manual test writing required.
 AI agents analyze your routes, components, and user flows to create comprehensive test cases.
 Framework agnostic: React, Next.js, Vue, Angular, Flutter, React Native all work.

 Zero Maintenance.
 Self-healing tests adapt to UI changes automatically using vision-based element detection instead of brittle CSS selectors.
-The Planner agent handles database state setup, and there are no test scripts to update when features change.
+The Planner agent handles database state setup, and the Diffs Agent updates test cases on every pull request, so there are no test scripts to babysit when features change.

 Cross-Platform Coverage.
 Test across web browsers (Chrome, Firefox, Safari via Playwright), iOS (simulator and real devices via Appium), and Android (emulator and real devices via Appium), all from a single test definition.